TheDrCrow/COVID-19_HRCT/covid-19_hrct.md

 _Typical CT at presentation with moderate size airspace opacities, which are bilateral, basal and mostly peripheral._

-Then there are **NOT-CLASSICAL APPEARANCES** or sometimes features often seen further into the course of the illness.
+Then there are **NOT-CLASSICAL APPEARANCES** or occasional features often seen further into the course of the illness.

 1. Reticulation in association with the nodules
 1. Round opacities > linear opacities